Local Business News

 via Modern Farmer

-Posted December 14, 2021 8:50 am by Paul Bonneville
+Posted December 14, 2021 8:50 am

 Supply chain disruptions steadily increased this year and with each new hiccup, a new sector of food production or distribution has been impacted.
 Though each of these supply issues happens on their own scale, it’s clear they’re connected.
 That cargo ship stuck off the coast of Los Angeles is part of the reason your peanut butter is more expensive.
 Pull on a single loose thread and you can unravel the whole supply system.